UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_08.md

 ---

-## We can zoom in to highlight a region of an axes by filtering the data
+## We can zoom in to highlight a region of an axis by filtering the data

 ``` python
 title_text = 'Wikipedia donations peak during Christmas'